HyJavaImages Full Documentation

 REQUIREMENTS

 You must have Chrome 71 or later installed on your system.
 The library requires a Chrome version that supports the DevTools protocol v1.3.
+We recommend that you install the most recent Chrome version.

 Please refer to the Highcharts license page for further details.